Program Outcomes

 - Exhibit professionalism by adhering to institutional policies and practicing ethical standards as defined by accrediting boards.

-*Those who sat for the ASCP BOC exam within first year of graduation
+*Those who sat for the ASCP BOC exam within the first year of graduation

 **Students who started the first half of the second year and completed the program